The Road, the Risk and the Sacrifice

-How would you like to work 70 hours over an eight day period, driving a 53 foot Eighteen wheeler through all hours and all terrains?
+How would you like to work 70 hours over an eight-day period, driving a 53-foot 18-wheeler through all hours and all terrains?
 That doesn't sound very appealing even when you know you are getting paid per mile.
 Men and women all over the US do this exact thing every single day, sacrificing their lives, their time, their livelihoods, to transport goods from one state to another without giving it another thought.
 That milk you're buying off of your grocery stores shelf has gone through an extensive journey and is there, now, available to you in every store, thanks to a trucker who hauled it.

-The driver just picked up the load and it weighs almost 45,000 lbs.
+The driver just picked up the load, and it weighs almost 45,000 lbs.
 Now to move on to the next destination through rain, sleet and snow.
 The plan is never to just sit and drive.
-The planning is more extensive then that.
-The driver has to plan fuel stops, weigh stations, weather and and road conditions.
+The planning is more extensive than that.
+The driver has to plan fuel stops, weigh stations, weather and road conditions.
 Among those obstacles, the driver also has to navigate through bad routes and deal with disrespectful drivers.

 Pretty soon, he/she has to fuel up and hunger kicks in.
 Hot meal?
 Forget about it.
 More like a sloppy Subway sandwich or a McDonald's meat clump.
 Sometimes, the driver does not get to eat due to the stressful dispatcher telling him that he can't be late.

 Balancing life/work is nearly impossible.
 As a trucker, you spend most of your time on the road, and some don't go home every weekend.
 Your only means of communication with your loved ones is the phone you rely on to navigate you through the routes as well.